learninglab-dev/ll-basics-datasets/README.md

 ## Global Historical Emissions

 This dataset contains information about human-caused greenhouse gas (GHG) emissions from 1990 to 2018.
 More than 100 countries are included.
-Because of the way the data is formatted, this dataset also provides an opportunity to try reformatting the data into [tidy data](https://towardsdatascience.com/whats-tidy-data-how-to-organize-messy-datasets-in-python-with-melt-and-pivotable-functions-5d52daa996c9).
+Because of the way the data is formatted, it also provides an opportunity to practice reformatting the data into [tidy data](https://towardsdatascience.com/whats-tidy-data-how-to-organize-messy-datasets-in-python-with-melt-and-pivotable-functions-5d52daa996c9).
 (Or you can find a tidy version of the data [here](https://github.com/learninglab-dev/ll-basics-datasets/blob/main/ghg-emissions_tidy.csv).)

 - Source: [The World Bank](https://data.worldbank.org/indicator/EN.ATM.GHGT.KT.CE?end=2018&start=2018&view=map)
 - Git file: [Link](https://github.com/learninglab-dev/ll-basics-datasets/blob/main/ghg-emissions.csv)